Gracie’s old friend, The Robin, came to visit early one morning.

 Gracie had never thought about what her heart knew.
 Her heart just knew what it knew.

 “Well, I still look up to you,” she said.
 “I wish I could be more like you.
-I’m not much of anything except a ballet dancer, and that is only because of what you taught me.”
+I am not much of anything except a ballet dancer, and that is only because of what you taught me.”

 “On the contrary, Gracie.
 All songbirds look up to chickens.
-You are the birds who live closest to people.
+You live closest to people.
 That is why we help chickens first.
 You have the best chance to save all birds, even our common predators like the hawks.

 “You only need to ask a question.
-If a songbird does not know the answer, it will go and find it from a different Page in The Living Library.
-What you need to know will be brought to you as long as it is known.
+If a songbird does not know the answer, it will go and find the answer from a different Page in The Living Library.
+Whatever you need to know will be brought to you as long as it is known.

 “From time to time, you may look up and see us quietly watching over you, always at the ready.
 You may hear us early, even before the sun rises, as we begin to sing.
 You may be asleep or almost waking.
 Either way, we will sing into your dreams.”